slaclab/vici-valve-app/valve-server/readme.md

 3. install dependencies
     > pip install -r requirements.txt

+4. If you get errors with the pip installs, maybe your PATH doesnt point to your latest python3 version.
+Might have better luck if you create the venv and pip install manually in a shell.

 ### C. Start the server via the optional daemon setup:
     systemctl enable valve-server.service